-- Repayment terms can be as long as 75 months on purchase loans, and refinance loan terms range from 24 months to 72 months.
-Just remember that while a longer loan term could mean lower monthly payments, you’ll end up paying more in interest over the life of the loan.
+- Repayment terms can be as long as 75 months, said Brown.
+Just remember that while a longer loan term could mean lower monthly payments, you’ll probably end up paying more in interest over the life of the loan.

-- Some vehicles aren’t eligible for Wells Fargo financing, including commercial vehicles, salvage vehicles, conversion vans and vehicles that manufacturers have discontinued.
+- Some vehicles aren’t eligible for Wells Fargo financing, including large commercial-type vehicles (like dump trucks) and vehicles that auto manufacturers have discontinued, according to Brown.

-Is a Wells Fargo auto loan right for you?
+Is a Wells Fargo auto loan the right fit for you?